tomrndom/osf-website/src/pages/about/board/index.md

       Technology, The Perl Foundation, Onyx Neon, Inc.
     description: >-
       Allison is a software developer and open source strategist.
-She is a board member of the  OpenStack Foundation, a board member of the Software Freedom Conservancy, a board member  of the Perl Foundation, and co-founder of the FLOSS Foundations group for open source leaders.
+She is a board member of the  Open Infrastructure Foundation, a board member of the Software Freedom Conservancy, a board member  of the Perl Foundation, and co-founder of the FLOSS Foundations group for open source leaders.
 She previously served as President of the Open Source Initiative, President of